Keyj33k/htkit/README.md

 ---

 - Sometimes you need just one quick answer, But they are often reachable using scanners which need some time for many results.
-- If you want just one quick information, The Hunter-Toolkit is for you.
 - You have quick access to many resources like whois lookups, networking stuff and more.
 - Once in the menu: one Keystroke, copy and paste the target address and the pentesting assistant will show you the result quickly!
 - In a nutshell: Clear menu, quick access to many resources and an easy usage.